Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 When you place the camera far away from the vehicles it needs to read, you will need a camera with very strong zoom capabilities.
 The more the camera uses the zoom, the harder it is for the images to come out clear and crisp.

 Another cause for blurry images can be if the camera is mounted improperly, or becomes loose.
 Typically, ANPR cameras are outdoors and exposed to the elements so this is going to happen at some point if the cameras aren’t installed securely.
 This can cause the camera to move, shake or vibrate.
 These small vibrations can result in image blurriness when the zoom level is high.
-For example, you can test this yourself by using your camera and zooming in all the way to view a car in the distance.
+For example, you can test this yourself by using your smartphone camera and zooming in all the way to view a car in the distance.
 Apply a small amount of movement to the camera and you can easily observe how the camera view totally changes!

 We have actually tuned our algorithms and even added a new parameter called Merge Buffer to help accommodate camera vibrations.